Digital paintings & drawings.

 Written by: Jochen Meister

-Click the play button to watch the interview to Anemoia II, in which I speak about the work itself and some of the technique I used while painting the image.
+Click the play button to watch the interview to Anemoia II, in which I speak about the work itself and the technique I used.